glacier-modding/glaciermodding.org/docs/modding/suitmodding/addinglocals.md

 Let's change the suit name and description.
 You will need GlacierKit and a mod folder with a manifest (no content files are even needed, everything is done from the manifest).
 If you're editing your manifest in GlacierKit, it will check and auto-suggest code you can use while keeping code clean.
+You can skip over the Visual studio Code part below.

 Recommended but not necessary:
-Have Visual Studio Code and a manifest schema that checks errors in your manifest:
+Have Visual Studio Code and a manifest "schema" that checks errors in your manifest:

 ```json
 "$schema": "https://raw.githubusercontent.com/atampy25/simple-mod-framework/main/Mod%20Manager/src/lib/manifest-schema.json",